 If left untreated — or not treated soon enough — EH can lead to blindness (though this is rare) and other complications.
 If the lesions are near your eyes, your doctor should refer you to a specialist for evaluation.
 HSV can infect your eyes, damaging the cornea.

 A 2012 study recommends that doctors routinely check eczema outpatients for signs of EH, because of its potential seriousness.
-It’s one of the true dermatologic emergencies, and prompt diagnosis and treatment are essential.
+It’s usually considered an emergency, and quick diagnosis and treatment are essential.

 If you also have a bacterial infection with EH, your doctor will prescribe antibiotics.

-Antiviral drugs will cure EH, but the disease can recur.
+Antiviral drugs will stop the EH outbreak, but the symptoms can come back again.
 Its return is usually milder after the first attack.

 Getting treatment as soon as possible for EH can reduce your risk of complications.
-Antiviral drugs should clear up your EH in 10 to 14 days.
+Antiviral drugs typically clear up your EH in 10 to 14 days.
 EH can recur, but recurrences aren’t as common.
-When it does recur, it’s usually milder.
+When it does come back, it’s usually milder.

 If you have eczema, you can prevent EH by avoiding contact with someone who has a cold sore.
 You should also avoid using anything that has touched the mouth of someone with a cold sore, such as a glass, fork, or lipstick.